deanhamsft/Brinehaven/Brinehaven/Torvyn's quest.md

     - Search: DC 13 Wisdom (Perception) to find the net (half cover) and tackle box (hidden under a rock) near the cave entrance.
     - Hazard: A slippery ledge (DC 12 Dexterity (Acrobatics) or 1d6 bludgeoning from a 10-ft fall into mud).
 - Reward: 20 gp, a silverfin fillet (restores 2d4+2 hp, 1 use), and Torvyn’s undying admiration (free fish weekly for a month).
 150 XP for completion.
-- Discovery: The tackle box contains a smuggler’s tally sheet (DC 15 Intelligence (Investigation)) listing Kael’s crew and tribute to the sahuagin, revealing the camp’s location without raising suspicion.

 Dialogue: Torvyn’s Pitch
 Scene Setup: The Brinehaven Hearth is warm, the hearthstone’s glow casting playful shadows as rain drums outside.
-Torvyn lingers near the bar, nervously clutching a squished mackerel, his eyes darting to the Tabaxi party member.
+Torvyn lingers near the bar, nervously clutching a silverfin, his eyes darting to the Tabaxi party member.
 He gathers courage, approaching with a flush and a stammer.

 Torvyn:
 **(shuffling his feet, holding out the silverfin)**